suhrig/arriba/README.md

 Apart from gene fusions, Arriba can detect other structural rearrangements with potential clinical relevance, including viral integration sites, internal tandem duplications, whole exon duplications, intragenic inversions, enhancer hijacking events involving immunoglobulin/T-cell receptor loci, translocations affecting genes with many paralogs such as DUX4, and truncations of genes (i.e., breakpoints in introns or intergenic regions).

 Arriba is the winner of the [DREAM SMC-RNA Challenge](https://www.synapse.org/SMC_RNA), an international competition organized by ICGC, TCGA, IBM, and Sage Bionetworks to determine the current gold standard for the detection of gene fusions from RNA-Seq data.
-The final results of the challenge are posted on the [Round 5 Leaderboard](https://www.synapse.org/#!Synapse:syn2813589/wiki/588511).
+The final results of the challenge are posted on the [Round 5 Leaderboard](https://www.synapse.org/#!Synapse:syn2813589/wiki/588511) and discussed in the accompanying [publication](https://doi.org/10.1016/j.cels.2021.05.021).

 Get help
 --------